Seed viability

 Preparing orders for viability tests

-Distribution requests can and should be created when multiple inventory items will be tested for viability.
+Distribution requests can and should be created when multiple inventory items are to be tested for viability.
 On the Seed viability menu, use the Prepare order option.

 Select one or more inventory items from the list and then use the action button in the lower right to select Prepare order.